arbuchberger/Nureen-Akshana-and-Ava-s-LIS-500-Project-2/README.md

-# Nureen, Akshana, and Ava's LIS 500 Project 2
+# Nureen, Akshana, and Ava's LIS 500 Project 3
+In this project, we are teaching our machine to ...